-In this post, you will find everything you need to take to travel in camper van or motor-home.
-It all depends on the type of van you’re driving and the conversion.
+This post will find everything you need to take to travel in a camper van, RV, or motor home.
+Of course, it all depends on your van type and its space and organization.

 Plastic containers for storing food

-Let’s start the list of things you have to take to travel by van with order in the kitchen, hehehe.
+Let’s start the list of things you must take to travel by van to keep your kitchen clean and tidy.

-In the van, you will have the space reduced, so it is best to carry everything tidy to be able to take advantage of the space.
+You will have the space reduced in the van, so it is best to carry everything tidy to take advantage of the space.
 Especially with food, it can attract bugs.

-To keep things in your neat van, keep them in boxes.
+To keep things in your van clean and tidy, keep them in boxes.
 Especially the small things, which can be easily lost.

-Our recommendation based on our experience of having had a 220V inverter and now a trivalent, the latter deserves the cash effort.
-It is more efficient and consumes less resources, the only thing, is that when connected to the battery it does not cool much, but to gas or electricity, it is impressive.
+Our recommendation is based on our previous experience of having had a 220V inverter and now a 3-way; the latter deserves the cash effort.
+It is more efficient and consumes fewer resources; the only thing is that when connected to the campervan battery, it does not cool much, but to propane or electricity, it is impressive.

 Campingaz, cooking stove, dutch oven

-The one that is flat, is more stable, but the stove with the cylinder has more power.
+The flat one is more stable, but the stove with the big cylinder has more power.
 If the latter seems unstable, you can buy it a base (super cheap).

 With these types of stoves, you have no trouble cooking almost anywhere.

-A must-have on any van or camping trip is a portable barbecue.
-We started with coal, but very little ago we moved on to gas.
+A must-have on any camper van or camping trip is a portable barbecue.
+We started with coal but moved on to propane gas very little ago.

-The reason for switching the barbecue from coal to gas is because coal barbecue is increasingly banned in more places.
+The reason for switching the barbecue from coal to gas is that coal barbecue is increasingly banned in more European places.
 There are even campsites that forbid it!

-I have to say, the gas barbecue is much cleaner and needs less space in the van, since you’re not going to carry coal, or firewood.
-The gas can work with cartridges or the propane of your van.
+I have to say, the gas barbecue is much cleaner and needs less space in the van since you’re not going to carry coal or firewood.
+Also, the gas can work with cartridges or the propane of your van.

-The grille is cast iron, so it’s a very durable and powerful investment, I have to tell you that it’s going super well.
-For four people it’s perfect.
+The grille is cast iron, so it’s a very durable and powerful investment; I must tell you that it’s going super well.
+For four people, it’s perfect.

-If you’re going to drink water from your van, which is normal, you have to clean – disinfect the water.
-A few pills are put in the tank for this purpose and that’s it.
-You have fresh water to drink and cook.
+If you drink water from your van, which is normal, you have to clean – disinfect the water tank.
+There are pills to put in the tank for this purpose, and that’s it.
+After that, you have fresh water to drink and cook.

-You can buy them online, in camping shops or in shops specializing in vans and motorhomes.
+You can buy them online, in camping shops, or specializing in camper vans and motorhome shops.

-A folding trash can is ideal so that it doesn’t take up much space and doesn’t have the trash bag in between.
+A folding trash can is ideal so that it doesn’t take up much space and doesn’t have a trash bag in between.